hummingbot/hummingbot/documentation/docs/developers/connectors/tutorial.md

 ### ActiveOrderTracker

 The `ActiveOrderTracker` class is responsible for parsing raw data responses from the exchanges API servers.
-This is not necessarily required on all exchange connectors depending on API responses from the exchanges.
+This is not required on all exchange connectors depending on API responses from the exchanges.
+This class is mainly used by DEXes to facilitate the tracking of orders

 The table below details the **required** functions in `ActiveOrderTracker`: